Jacques44/node-red-biglib/README.md

 # node-red-biglib

-"Big Lib" is the core library for "Big Nodes" I've made to contribute to the node-red node library.
-This library is used by nodes such as [big file](https://github.com/Jacques44/node-red-contrib-bigfile), [big csv](https://github.com/Jacques44/node-red-contrib-bigcsv) and [big line](https://github.com/Jacques44/node-red-contrib-bigline)
+"Big Lib" is the core library for "Big Nodes"

 This library